Methotrexate for Rheumatoid Arthritis and Common Side Effects

-My liver enzymes markers of ALT and AST continue to be elevated, and it wasn’t just my liver that was falling apart.
+My liver enzymes markers of ALT and AST continue to be elevated, and it wasn’t just my liver that was struggling.
 I was falling apart emotionally, physically and mentally.
 I was so tired from the drug that it was a huge effort just to consider getting up off the couch to get a glass of water.
-I was borderline depressed (despite the personality of a german shepherd for the rest of my life prior!) and although I was alive, I was not really living.
+I was borderline depressed (despite the personality of a german shepherd for the rest of my life prior!) and although I was alive, but I felt like I was not really living.

-So, that is probably why the most common question I now get asked is ‘How can I get off methotrexate?’.
-I show you the steps to doing that below, and in more detail in my free email training course., but first let’s do a quick recap on Methotrexate so that you do not lose sight of what you are dealing with and why you want to get off it – fast.
+So, that is probably why a common question I now get asked is ‘How can I get off methotrexate?’.
+I show you the steps to doing that below, and in more detail in my free email training course., but first let’s do a quick recap on Methotrexate:

 - Methotrexate’s brand names include Methoblastin, Trexall and Rheumatrex.
-It is called a disease-modifying anti-rheumatic drug (DMARD) and attmepts to decrease pain and swelling associated with Rheumatoid Arthritis.
+It is called a disease-modifying anti-rheumatic drug (DMARD) and attempts to decrease pain and swelling associated with Rheumatoid Arthritis.
 In doing so, Methotrexate can prevent damage to joints and therefore reduce the likelihood of disability.
 Symptoms of Rheumatoid arthritis may improve within 3 weeks of starting treatment (which is precisely how long it took for me) but it may take 12 weeks or even 6 months of treatment for full benefit to be realized.
 Some patients do not see any benefit at all from Methotrexate.

 - Although Methotrexate was only approved for RA treatment in the US in 1988, it had already been used to treat cancer and psoriasis.

 - Typically, the tablet form of Methotrexate is taken once a week for RA, with dosage guidelines provided by the Rheumatologist.
 The starting dose for most adults with rheumatoid arthritis is 7.5mg to 10 mg.
 Around 25mg/week tends to be the upper oral limit.
 Methotrexate is also available in an injectable form which can be self-injected by the patient.